 Utrecht Station Square

-Utrecht Central Station and its surroundings were in desperate need of a facelift at the start of the twentieth century.
+Utrecht Central Station and its surroundings were in desperate need of a facelift at the start of the twenty-first century.
 Moreover, not only was it run-down, but it also didn’t feel safe.
 It was time to detach the train station from the Hoog Catharijne shopping centre and the exhibition centre — a megastructure from the sixties — and make room for a proper public square.
 The masterstroke of the commission, however, was having a huge bicycle parking garage built beneath the square.
 A dream job for EHA.

-Client Gemeente Utrecht
+Client Municipality of Utrecht

 Architect Ector Hoogstad Architecten

 The Dutch have always been fervent cyclists, to the extent that a substantial minority favours the combination of cycling and public transport over car use, clearly a preference to be encouraged if we hope to keep CO2 emissions to a minimum.
 But that requires infrastructure that promotes this more environmentally friendly means of transport.
 Luckily, no one understands this better than Utrecht City Council, representatives of a city that happens to boast the largest public transport hub in the Netherlands, and they couldn’t have been more committed to turning this vision into reality.

 And thus began the transformation, in which the old Stationsstraat became “Stationsallee”, a pedestrianised street with a gentle curve that guides the eye to the new train station.
 Stairways lead to the level above, where the street opens out into a new, elevated public square that houses the entrances to the station and shopping mall.
 The square itself is spacious and airy.
 It includes terraces, landscaped sections and a circular fountain that offers itself as the most logical meeting point in the area, and whose shape echoes the curves that appear everywhere you look.